uwasejeannine/Summative-Project-Multilingual-File-Manager-Application/files_manager/README.md

 * Handler: `languageController.getLanguage`

+# Technical Details

+## Backend Framework

+* **Express.js**: A popular web framework for Node.js that allows us to build web applications and APIs.

+## Database

+* **MongoDB**: A NoSQL database that stores data in JSON-like documents.
+It is scalable and flexible, making it a good choice for applications that require flexible data models.
+* **Mongoose**: An Object-Document Mapping (ODM) library that provides a simple way to interact with MongoDB from Node.js.

+## Authentication

+* **Passport.js**: A popular authentication middleware for Node.js that supports various authentication strategies, including Local Strategy (username and password authentication).

+## File Upload

+* **Multer**: A middleware for handling multipart/form-data, which is commonly used for file uploads.

+## Internationalization

+* **i18next**: A popular internationalization library that provides a simple way to handle translations in our application.
+* **i18next-fs-backend**: A backend for i18next that stores translations in a file system.
+* **i18next-http-middleware**: A middleware for i18next that provides a simple way to handle translations in our application.

+## Session Management

+* **Express-Session**: A session middleware for Express.js that provides a simple way to manage user sessions in our application.

+## Cache and Message Broker

+* **Redis**: An in-memory data structure store that can be used as a cache and message broker.

+## Job Queueing

+* **Bull**: A fast and reliable job queueing library for Node.js that provides a simple way to handle background jobs and tasks.

+## Encryption

+* **Crypto**: A built-in Node.js library that provides a simple way to perform cryptographic operations, such as encryption and decryption.

+## Environment Variables

+* **Dotenv**: A library that loads environment variables from a `.env` file into `process.env`.

+## Password Hashing

+* **Bcrypt**: A password hashing library that provides a simple way to hash passwords securely.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the app, please fork the repository and submit a pull request.